-Where the Director has been directly involved in making decisions on the case previously (such as having provided a Stage 2 Complaint response on the same case) he/she shall immediately, following receipt of the student’s Final Review Form, refer the complaint to a Pro-Vice-Chancellor who shall deal with the matter in accordance with these Final Review Procedures in place of the Director.
+Where the Director has been directly involved in making decisions on the case previously (such as having provided a Stage 2 Complaint response on the same case) they shall immediately, following receipt of the student’s Final Review Form, refer the complaint to a Pro-Vice-Chancellor who shall deal with the matter in accordance with these Final Review Procedures in place of the Director.

-The Director shall notify the complainant in writing of his/her decision (made in accordance with Section 4.2) normally within 1 calendar month of receipt of the final review application.
+The Director shall notify the complainant in writing of their decision (made in accordance with Section 4.2) normally within 1 calendar month of receipt of the final review application.
 If it should prove impracticable to respond fully within this timescale, the student shall be updated as to the timescale.

 The University expects all parties to act reasonably and fairly towards each other, and with respect.
 If a final review is not upheld, the reasons for the decision will be communicated to the student.

 2. Requests for Final Reviews Must be Based upon One or More of the Following Grounds:

 Irregularities in the conduct of the relevant procedures, which are of such a nature as to cause reasonable doubt whether the party/parties concerned would have reached the same decision had they not occurred;

 New evidence which was not made available to the party/parties concerned when the candidate's case was considered and which can be shown to be relevant to the case.
 The student must show a compelling reason why such evidence was not made known prior to the decision being made.
 Where the student could have made the new evidence available prior to the decision being made, such evidence cannot subsequently be cited as grounds for review.